pamo/pamo.github.io/pages/blog/2017-08-31-foodie-in-bali/index.md

 layout: post
 path: '/veganish-bali/'
 readNext: '/bali-cooking/'
+coverPhoto: 'kismet_round_two_classic_deconstructed_skewers.jpg'
 draft: true
 ---
 With a quick glance at the recipes in my post about [cooking in Bali](/bali-cooking/), one might think my culinary adventures in Bali were predominately chicken-based.
-However, outside of the wedding and cooking class, my meals were primarily vegetarian (and at sometimes vegan).
+However, outside of the wedding and cooking class, my most enjoyable meals were vegetarian (and at sometimes vegan).
 The ubiquity of raw, vegan, or vegetarian restaurant menus in Bali took me by surprise.

 The ubiquity is normal to me in San Francisco given my circle of friends forms a Venn diagram in the variety of dietary choices.
 My excuse to try quirky new places or dishes in San Francisco form once I have another interested friend to bring along.
 For example, I keep a mental note of which friends to call when my favorite Feastly pop-up chefs, [Om Sabor](https://eatfeastly.com/omsabor/), host a Mexican-inspired vegan dinner.